The Broken Windows Theory Applies to Technical Debt: Related Literature

 \section{Related Literature}

-Tufano et al.~\cite{Tufano2015WhenBad} found that most code smells were introduced during the creation of an artifact or feature and that when code smells were introduced during the evolution of the project, it was usually in close proximity to preexisting code-smells.
+\cite{Tufano2015WhenBad} found that most code smells were introduced during the creation of an artifact or feature and that when code smells were introduced during the evolution of the project, it was usually in close proximity to preexisting code-smells.
 They also observed that a significant portion was introduced during refactoring activities and that developers with high workloads or tight schedules were more likely to introduce them.
-On the other hand, Digkas et al.~\cite{Digkas2020OnDebt} examined the change in \emph{code technical debt} (CTD) over time in a set of open-source projects and attempted to correlate the amount of CTD introduced with the workload of the development teams.
+On the other hand, \cite{Digkas2020OnDebt} examined the change in \emph{code technical debt} (CTD) over time in a set of open-source projects and attempted to correlate the amount of CTD introduced with the workload of the development teams.
 They did, however, not find any correlation between the workload of the teams and the amount of new CTD introduced.
 Furthermore, the same study found that the introduction of CTD was mainly stable over time, with a few spikes.
-In contrast, Lenarduzzi et al.~\cite{Lenarduzzi2020DoesDebt} followed the migration of a monolithic system to a micro-services system and found that for each individual micro-service, the amount of TD was very high in the beginning but decreased as the artifact matured.
+In contrast, \cite{Lenarduzzi2020DoesDebt} followed the migration of a monolithic system to a micro-services system and found that for each individual micro-service, the amount of TD was very high in the beginning but decreased as the artifact matured.
 The study also reported that the migration reduced the rate at which TD grew in the system but that, over time, TD still grew.

-Chatzigeorgiou and Manakos~\cite{Chatzigeorgiou2014InvestigatingSystems} as well as Digkas et al.\ \cite{Digkas2020CanDensity} found that TD is mainly introduced when adding new features to a code base and that as they are not removed, they accumulate over time.
-Similarly, Bavota and Russo~\cite{Bavota2016ADebt} showed that instances of self-admitted TD increase over the lifetime of a project and that it usually takes a long time for them to be resolved.
-Digkas et al.~\cite{Digkas2020CanDensity} and de Sousa et al.~\cite{deSousa2020StudyingProject} did however also find that while the total amount of TD grows, the density decreases when new features with a lower TD density are added. de Sousa et al.~\cite{deSousa2020StudyingProject} also found, through practitioner interviews, that inexperienced developers propagate error handling anti-patterns by replicating existing practices in the code base.
+\cite{Chatzigeorgiou2014InvestigatingSystems} as well as \cite{Digkas2020CanDensity} found that TD is mainly introduced when adding new features to a code base and that as they are not removed, they accumulate over time.
+Similarly, \cite{Bavota2016ADebt} showed that instances of self-admitted TD increase over the lifetime of a project and that it usually takes a long time for them to be resolved. \cite{Digkas2020CanDensity} and \cite{deSousa2020StudyingProject} did however also find that while the total amount of TD grows, the density decreases when new features with a lower TD density are added. \cite{deSousa2020StudyingProject} also found, through practitioner interviews, that inexperienced developers propagate error handling anti-patterns by replicating existing practices in the code base.